mariusz-schimke/GiGraph/README.md

 * nodes,
 * edges.

-When necessary, by using subsections you may customize the order graph elements appear in the script (in those cases when the order actually impacts visualization).
+When necessary, by using subsections you may customize the order graph elements appear in the script (in all those cases when the order actually impacts visualization).